Permit.check()

 key: "john@permit.io",

-// just-in-time attributes on the user
+// just-in-time user attributes

 attributes: {